Bylaws for the regulation of

 Section 1.
 The principal office for the transaction of the business of NAIMES shall be housed at the campus at which the President of NAIMES is employed.
 The President has full power and authority to change said principal office from one location to another.

 Section 1.
 Membership in this organization shall be by invitation, in accordance with membership criteria, and shall have been approved for membership by a majority of the member institutions.
-Membership criteria are the following: (1) be regionally or nationally accredited; (2) provide the institutional diversity needed to fulfill the NAIMES mission; and (3) adhere to SOC standards.
+Membership criteria are the following: (1) sign the DoD MOU; (2) provide the institutional diversity needed to fulfill the NAIMES mission.

 Section 2.
 Only institutional membership shall be issued.
 Full membership shall be

 Types of issued to those institutions meeting all requirements set forth in Section 1.

 Section 3.
 Each member institution’s vote shall count as one vote.
 An appropriate

 Voting official of each institution will designate the institution’s voting

 Representation representative (called the Representative).
 If the Representative is unable to attend a meeting, the Representative, or other appropriate official of the institution, may designate a substitute representative.
 Such designation must be in writing.
 Institutional members serving as NAIMES officers will automatically be designated as the Representative for their institution.

 An institution will have no more than one officer serving at a time